Dear Mz. Alice:

 First of all, welcome to the United States, New York, and Columbia!

 Your mixed feelings are totally understandable.
 When the messages you're getting about being gay are mixed — from yourself, your parents, and your culture, it can be very hard to figure out what to do.
-Many lesbian, gay, bisexual, and transgendered (LGBT) folks struggle with your very same questions.
+Many lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ+) folks struggle with your very same questions.
 Some decide to explore their sexuality and be honest about their attractions to people of the same sex, while others decide to keep that part of themselves hidden.